catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 =====================

-The orchestration service allows you to use a template that defines an application's infrastructure 'stack' to deploy resourcse on the cloud that match the definition of your template.
+The orchestration service allows you to use a template that defines an application's infrastructure 'stack' to deploy resources on the cloud that match the definition of your template.
 Interestingly, you don't need to tell the orchestration service how to achieve your definition.
 Instead, the orchestration service will intelligently